darkawesome/blog/content/blog/Voronoi.md

 ### Conclusion
 **The ozone is in areas that I would expect it to be as it covers the areas with less population density.
-In the areas with higher population density there are lower levels of ozone.
-Which may speak to the levels of people living in the area having an affect on the level of ozone in the atmosphere.**
+In the areas with higher population density, there are lower levels of ozone.
+This may speak to the levels of people living in the area affecting the level of ozone in the atmosphere.**

 1.2020 Database State. https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html.
 Accessed on 11/06/2023.↩︎